** Unbolted review updated January 20th, 2023 **

 - Provision Trust is discretionary and only covers capital, not interest

 I stumbled upon Unbolted quite accidentally.
 Funnily enough, I was searching for a place to buy bolt cutters and through the wonders of Google, up popped Unbolted.
 After some research, I dipped a small toe in the water.
-While things have been going well so far, Unbolted isn’t without its quirks.
+Things have gone well but like every investment, Unbolted isn’t without its quirks.

 Unbolted’s Company Financials